-For people with diabetes, a glucometer is one of the most important things in daily life.
+For people with diabetes, a glucometer is the most important device of all in daily life.

 Technology surely has made checking glucose levels very easy.
 You can check your glucose levels anytime and anywhere you want.

-Different brands have different principals and using methods.
+Different brands have different principals and using methods for their Glucometer.

 How to use a Blood Glucometer (BGM)

 Blood Glucometer also is known as Self Monitoring Glucometer uses a lancet to take a drop of blood from your affluent blood areas, mostly fingertips.

 If you don’t already have a Glucometer, you can check my article on The Best Glucometer available in India.

 - Wash your hand correctly for about 20 seconds.

 - Dry your hands, because water on your hands can alter the results.